 - they cannot bring any dependants to Australia

 - the employment contract must meet Australian standards for wages and conditions.

 Further detail is set out on the Department of Home Affairs website.

 9.2.3 Visa issue

-Successful applicants will be granted a Temporary Work, (International Relations) (subclass 403) visa for travel to Australia.
+Successful applicants will be granted a Temporary Work (International Relations) visa (subclass 403) for travel to Australia.
 The visa will allow multiple entries to Australia.
-The first International Relations subclass 403 visa for a private domestic worker, for each employer, will be for a maximum stay of one year only.
+The first visa for a private domestic worker will be for a maximum stay of one year only for all new employment relationships.
 The Department of Home Affairs may grant a further visa if the applicant meets visa requirements.
 More information about a further visa is provided under 9.2.5.
 The period of stay for the subsequent visa will align with the period of stay of the employer’s diplomatic visa.

 When the employee arrives in Australia, the employer's mission or post must send a completed Arrival Notification - Private Domestic Worker [PDF] form and a copy of the Visa Grant Notice to Protocol Branch.

 Protocol Branch will issue a Domestic Employee identity card annually, which will be provided to the employee at a meeting with a Protocol Branch official.
 As part of this process, the following documents must be forwarded to Protocol Branch in advance of the meeting:

 - Employment contract under which the domestic worker is employed

 - Pay slips and bank statement/s, in the domestic worker's name, that itemise electronic payment of wages from the employer or mission for at least two pay periods*